valet-bridge/valet/README.md

 The main use can hopefully be as an integral part of scoring programs.
 I expressly would like programmers of scoring programs to do this.
 You are welcome to port the code to other languages, integrate it into your own code etc.  I just ask that the acknowledge the origin and let me know.
 Most of the program just shuffles data around -- the real logic is in Hand.cpp and a bit in Scoring.cpp.

 It is possible to use Valet as a stand-alone program, and I've done it for a fair number of major tournaments.
 The main trouble is getting the data into a suitable format.
 Here I have chosen a very simple input format, and it should be possible to write filters to convert other structured data to this format.
 (Please consider submitting your filter if you write one.)

+Valet is also available as a DLL with a relatively simple interface modeled on DDS (of which I am a co-author).

 I developed the Valet concept in 2004 after playing the Istanbul Olympiad (for Luxembourg with Stefan Helling), and I implemented the ideas in Excel VBA code.
 I tried to publish a short article on it in Bridge World at the time, but that never came about.